NB-NutBoi/NB-NutBoi/README.md

 - Donuts are overrated.
 - HPL2 Hates all.
 No exceptions.

-Things i'm working on at the moment:

-Working on Amnesia: Remodded, alone.<br />
-Working on 2 undisclosed FNF mods.<br />
-Working on an Amnesia: TDD Custom Story.<br />
+I'm not really working on something i want to publically announce just yet.

 Things i've worked on previously:

-haven't fully finished shite yet lol
+haven't fully finished shit yet lol